Directed by: Zack Snyder || Produced by: Charles Roven, Deborah Snyder

 The same situation applies to DoJ, here.
 It’s a guilty-pleasure movie that most folks shouldn’t feel too guilty about loving.
 The fact that most critiques of the movie regard things like the film allegedly not being “fun and colorful,” not being the type of superhero movie that superhero movies are “supposed to be,” not featuring the “right” kind of Superman, and “being too dark,” is amusing when the film has so many other actual faults.
-Those faults include the film’s quasi-episodic editing (largely corrected in the much better paced three-hour director’s cut), a mysterious lack of establishing shots, that 2.5 hour running time I mentioned, and a laughable Justice League-movie setup.
+Those faults include the film’s quasi-episodic editing (largely corrected in the much better paced three-hour director’s cut), a mysterious lack of establishing shots, and a laughable Justice League-movie setup.
 Those are the true faults of this movie that people should be complaining about, much like how the true faults of Alien vs Predator were its lackluster, forgettable characters and shaky dialogue, not its premise nor its special effects nor even its PG-13 rating.

 If you hate this movie, you have plenty of ammunition to tear down its movie-logic plot or scatterbrained editing, but wasting time bitching and moaning about how Batman violated his no-kill clause or how Superman wasn’t bright and colorful and offended your religious nerd-sensibilities are not going to convince yours truly.
 I don’t listen to religious nutjobs when they complain about artists not portraying religious figures “correctly” (re: how they believe said figures should be portrayed), nor do I care when geeks whine about films not portraying their favorite novel or comic books “correctly” (re: how they believe those stories and characters should be adapted).
 I do not care.
 At all.